payneio/semanticworkbench/assistants/project-assistant/docs/DEV_GUIDE.md

 - If you want to run python scripts, you MUST use `uv` from the project directory for them to be in the correct environment.
-- Test your changes with `make lint && make type-check && make test` from the project directory.
+- Test your changes with `make lint && make format && make type-check && make test` from the project directory.
 - Put all imports at the top of files.
 - You have access to logs in .data/logs.
 They have timestamps in the name, so the latests logs are sorted last.